 Brenda specialises in animal portraits.
 She likes to make these representational, and normally works on a commission basis.

-Ewart Davies is a photographer specialising in landscapes.
-He lives in Bridgend and uses his camera inside and outside the Principality.
+Ewart Davies was a photographer specialising in landscapes.
+He lived in South Wales and used his camera inside and outside the Principality.

 Malcolm Edwards, a former architect, is a full time painter living in Halkyn, North Wales.
 He began painting seriously in 1980, working mainly in watercolour and pastel, firstly in a traditional manner but lately in a more adventurous and unconventional style including mixed media.Halkyn is a former lead mining village on high ground overlooking the Cheshire Plain from where one can glimpse the Lake and Derbyshire Peak Districts, the Pennines together with Snowdon and her satellites.

 These wild and mountainous areas are the main source of his inspiration, and he is fascinated by the textures and forms of the buildings and landscape riven by the corrosive forces of wind and rain, and with the fickle changes of light and shadow on the faceted surfaces.
 Capturing these textures involves constant experiment to exploit uneven drying of the pigment combined with frequent washing out, and the use of differing painting surfaces.

 His paintings are in collections in USA., Canada, Mexico, Australia, Sweden, Bermuda, South Africa, France and Germany.
 They have also been purchased by Rolls Royce; The Contemporary Arts Society for Wales; The National Museum and Gallery of Wales, Cardiff; The National Library of Wales, Aberystwyth; and The Clwyd Fine Arts Trust.

 Suki worked in a number of media: oils, watercolour, pencil, pen -and-ink, charcoal etc. She tackled many subjects, but had a particular interest in portraits and figure work.